water-sucks/nixed/README.md

 - Operating system: macOS (with nix-darwin)
 - Model: MacBook Pro 2017 (base model)

-Sebastian Janikowsi; he was a legendary kicker.
-You know someone is phenomenal if they have a rating of 99 in _Madden NFL_.
-He not only had it multiple times, but did so _consecutively_.
-Seabass was a monster stats-wise, but he did start to decline after going at it so hard for over 10 years.
-This was the very first laptop I ever received; it served me well, but it's now a toaster that's hot enough to cook eggs on.
-It's past its time, and it needs to retire soon.
-I do commend it for its extraordinary achievements while it was my daily driver, and it was quite the ride.
+A legit MacBook, but sadly declining; it's hot enough to cook some bacon on.
+I rarely use it anymore unless I need access to an Apple environment and can't use CharlesWoodson.

-There will be more to come in the future, such as Bo Jackson.
+More to come in the future, such as Bo Jackson.
 Stay tuned!

 ## Notes